Ian McDonald (British author)

 Ian McDonald (born 1960) is a British science fiction novelist, living in Belfast.
 His themes include nanotechnology, postcyberpunk settings, and the impact of rapid social and technological change on non-Western societies.

 Early life

 Ian McDonald was born in 1960, in Manchester, to a Scottish father and Irish mother.
 He moved to Belfast when he was five and has lived there ever since.
-He lived through the whole of the 'Troubles' (1968–1999), and his sensibility has been permanently shaped by coming to understand Northern Ireland as a post-colonial society imposed on an older culture.
+He lived through the whole of the Troubles (1968–1999), and his sensibility has been permanently shaped by coming to understand Northern Ireland as a postcolonial society imposed on an older culture.

 Career

 McDonald sold his first story to a local Belfast magazine when he was 22, and in 1987 became a full-time writer.
 He has also worked in TV consultancy within Northern Ireland, contributing scripts to the Northern Irish Sesame Workshop production of Sesame Tree.

 McDonald's debut novel was Desolation Road (1988), which takes place on a far future Mars in a town that develops around an oasis in the terraformed Martian desert.
 He published a sequel, Ares Express, in 2001.

 Published between 1995 and 2000, the novels Chaga (US title Evolution's Shore) and Kirinya, with the novella Tendeléo's Story, form the 'Chaga Saga', which chronicles the effects of an alien flora introduced to Earth, and also analyses the AIDS crisis in Africa.
 The protagonist is Ulster journalist Gaby McAslin, whose outsider's eye both observes the African landscape and sees what the "UN quarantine zone" is doing to Kenya and Kenyans.
 Gaby's story, with that of her daughter, continues in Kirinya.
 Tendeléo's Story is seen through the eyes of a young Kenyan girl who escapes to the UK, only to be deported back to Kenya as an unwanted alien.